 Any inspection program can have a backlog of items past due for inspection.
-The combined average backlog of state and insurance objects was 2.42% in FY 2023.
-The average backlog for state inspectors was 0.68%.
-The bureau works diligently to maintain a very low rate of overdue inspections.
+At the end of FY 2024, the combined backlog of state and insurance objects was 5.0%, and the backlog for state inspectors was 0.96%.
+The bureau works diligently to maintain a low rate of overdue inspections.